 So far, so good.

-Basically, it’s a microservices application that allows users to vote for their favorite emoji, and tracks votes received on a leaderboard.
+Basically, it’s a microservices application that allows users to vote for their favorite emoji and tracks votes received on a leaderboard.

-The application is composed of 3 microservices:
+The application comprises three microservices:

 To install the demo application, run: